l-olson1214/l-olson1214/README.md

 - 🤔 I’m looking for help with ensuring I'm using best practices - if you see something wrong or that could be better, let me know!
 - 💬 Ask me about accessibility!
 - 😄 Pronouns: They/them
-- ⚡ Fun fact: I have a dog named Reese!
-If we ever chat virtually, she'll probably make an appearance
+- ⚡ Fun fact: I have two dogs - one named Reese (if we ever chat virtually, she'll probably make an appearance), and a corgi puppy named Bort

 ## Connect with me 🤝
 [<img src="https://github.com/l-olson1214/l-olson1214/assets/134959259/e13bd973-e7d0-4b1f-9564-4468e095e411" alt="LinkedIn Logo" width="50"/>](https://linkedin.com/in/l-olson)